Jimmy Garoppolo shouldn't rush to Seahawks if cut by 49ers, Peter King states

 "Maybe Seattle’s a good opportunity for him (I haven’t heard the Seahawks are very interested anyway), but he’d have to learn a new offense and join a team not committed to him on the fly when two quarterbacks already have been immersed in the offense since the spring," King wrote. "(And in Geno Smith’s case, longer.)
 Waiting allows Garoppolo to be choosy and maybe to get very lucky if the team with an injury is a strong playoff team."

-Garoppolo's future remains one of the biggest questions remaining in the NFL as the regular season approaches.
+Garoppolo's future remains one of the biggest questions in the NFL as the regular season approaches.

 The 49ers' plan should become clearer by Tuesday's deadline.